netdata/go.d.plugin/modules/prometheus/README.md

 To troubleshoot issues with the Prometheus collector, run the `go.d.plugin` orchestrator with the debug option enabled.
 The output should give you clues as to why the collector isn't working.

-First, navigate to your plugins directory, which is usually at `/usr/libexec/netdata/plugins.d/`.
+First, navigate to your plugins directory, usually at `/usr/libexec/netdata/plugins.d/`.
 If that's not the case on your system, open `netdata.conf` and look for the setting `plugins directory`.
 Once you're in the plugins directory, switch to the `netdata` user.

 ```bash
 cd /usr/libexec/netdata/plugins.d/